oakserver/oak/README.md

 - `.upgrade()`

-  Attempt to upgrade the connection to a web socket connection, and resolve with a `WebSocket` interface.
-Previously this would be a Deno `std` library web socket but now is the web standard `WebSocket`.
-This will set `.respond` to `false`.
+  Attempt to upgrade the connection to a web socket connection, and return a `WebSocket` interface.
+Previous version of oak, this would be a `Promise` resolving with a `std/ws` web socket.

 Unlike other middleware frameworks, `context` does not have a significant amount of aliases.
 The information about the request is only located in `.request` and